-- 5.30.1 requiring a dispute as to the application of paragraphs 5.24 to 5.29 be determined by an arbitrator appointed by the Arbitrators' and Mediators' Institute of New Zealand; and - 5.30.2 referring the dispute to the arbitrator so appointed for determination under the Arbitration Act 1996. - 5.31 If a dispute as to the application of paragraphs 5.24 to 5.29 is not determined by the DSP settlement date, the date the parties must comply with their obligations on transfer of the property is to be: - 5.31.1 the fifth business day following the determination of the dispute; or - 5.31.2 if an arbitrator appointed under paragraph 5.30 so determines, another date including the original DSP settlement date.
+- 5.30 Each party may give the other notice - 5.30.1 requiring a dispute as to the application of paragraphs 5.24 to 5.29 be determined by an arbitrator appointed by the Arbitrators' and Mediators' Institute of New Zealand; and - 5.30.2 referring the dispute to the arbitrator so appointed for determination under the Arbitration Act 1996. - 5.31 If a dispute as to the application of paragraphs 5.24 to 5.29 is not determined by the DSP settlement date, the date the parties must comply with their obligations on transfer of the property is to be - 5.31.1 the fifth business day following the determination of the dispute; or - 5.31.2 if an arbitrator appointed under paragraph 5.30 so determines, another date including the original DSP settlement date.